SystemsApproach/ops/control.rst

 abstraction” for the underlying subsystems and hiding implementation details.

-Defining a set of abstractions and the corresponding API, is of course, a challenging job.
-Having the appropriate tools helps you focus on the creative part of that task, but it by no means eliminates it.
-The challenge is partly a matter of judgment about what should be visible to users and what should be a hidden implementation detail, and partly about dealing with conflicting/conflated terminology.
+Defining a set of abstractions and the corresponding API is a challenging job.
+Having the appropriate tools helps to focus on the creative part of that task, but by no means eliminates it.
+The challenge is partly a matter of judgment about what should be visible to users and what should be a hidden implementation detail, and partly about dealing with conflicting/conflated concepts and terminology.
-We'll see a complete example in Section 5.3, but to illustrate the difficulty, consider how Aether refers to principals in its 5G connectivity service.
-If we borrow terminology directly from the Telco realm, then a *subscriber* would refer to someone who uses a mobile device.
-It implies an account and a collection of settings for the service delivered to that device, and is a central object within the SD-Core implementation.
-But Aether is designed to support enterprise deployments of 5G, and to that end, it defines a *user* to be a person (principal) that accesses the API or GUI portal with some prescribed level of privilege.
-There is not necessarily a one-to-one relationship between users and subscribers, and more importantly, not all devices have subscribers (as would be the case with IoT devices that are not typically associated with a particular human).
+We'll see a full example in Section 5.3, but to illustrate the difficulty, consider how Aether refers to principals in its 5G connectivity service.
+If we were to borrow terminology directly from the Telcos, then we'd refer to someone that uses a mobile device as a *subscriber*, implying an account and a collection of settings for the service delivered to that device.
+And in fact, subscriber is a central object within the SD-Core implementation.
+But Aether is designed to support enterprise deployments of 5G, and to that end, defines a *user* to be a principal that accesses the API or GUI portal with some prescribed level of privilege.
+There is not necessarily a one-to-one relationship between users and Core-defined subscribers, and more importantly, not all devices have subscribers, as would be the case with IoT devices that are not typically associated with a particular person.

 5.1 Design Overview
 -------------------